AGDevelopment/Modal-Images/README.md

 # Modal-Images

 Modal Images with click anywhere on the modal screen to close.
 Makes for smart device closing the modal window easier.

+- included in repository HTML, CSS, JS files
+- Internal documentation to help with changes, placement, and operation.